 Now the very first qualification takes us back a bit.
 “Blessed are the poor in spirit.”
 Is Jesus endorsing indigence?
 Is he a Marxist who champions the proletariat and vilifies the bourgeoisie?

 Not at all.
 Note that he is talking about the “poor in spirit” here.
 In other words, those who are aware of their own smallness and emptiness.
 The poor in spirit are not those who beat themselves up, but those who frankly recognize how puny they are before the mysteries of the Universe and the Creator of that Universe.
 They don’t let their own accomplishments and abilities blind them to their mortality and vulnerability.
-They don’t fool themselves.
+The poor in spirit don’t fool themselves.

 The poor of spirit are empty and so long to be filled.
 They hunger and thirst for the wholeness that is called holiness, for the food that truly satisfies.

 This lack of spiritual hunger, this utter apathy in the face of the things of God, is actually one of the Seven Deadly Sins.
-It is called Sloth or spiritual laziness, and it is one of the most striking characteristics of American society.
-It is a sneaky sin that quietly creeps into the lives of even religious people and gradually chokes out true spirituality.
-It diverts our attention from the things of heaven to a myriad of other things until we find ourselves bored with God, making only routine and mechanical efforts to “fulfill our Sunday obligation.”
+It is called Sloth or spiritual laziness, and it is one of the most striking characteristics of the Western world of the 21st century.
+Sloth is a sneaky sin that quietly creeps into the lives of even religious people and gradually chokes out true spirituality.
+It diverts our attention from the things of heaven to a myriad of other things until we find ourselves bored with God, making only routine and mechanical efforts, at best, to “fulfill our Sunday obligation.”
 There is no passion, no zeal, no desire–just lots of excuses.

-“Blessed are the single-hearted, for they shall see God.”
+“Blessed are the pure in heart, for they shall see God.”
+Pure in heart here means single minded.
 The hearts of the blessed, the truly happy, are not divided between God and football and career and money.
 Those truly happy have only one God, and look to Him alone to be filled.
-If they play sports, they do it for his honor and glory, not theirs.
+When they play sports, they do it for his honor and glory, not their own.
 If they marry, they love Christ and are loved by Christ through their spouse.
-If they pursue a career or build a business, they do it according to His will to advance His kingdom.
+If they pursue a career or build a business, they do it to advance His kingdom.